On the Thermodynamic Limit of Bogoluibov's Theory of Bose Gas: Acknowledgements

 \section{Acknowledgements}

-O. T. Turgut would like to thank M. Asorey and A. Wipf for discusions, and would like to thank M. Asorey for the invitation to visit the Department of Theoretical Physics of the Zaragoza University where this work is completed.
-O. T. Turgut thanks to G. dell Antonio, L. Dabrowski, G. Landi and A. Michelangeli for comments on this work and for an opportunity to present this work while he was visiting SISSA.
-O. T. Turgut would like to thank G. Landi for the kind invitation.
+O. T. Turgut thanks M. Asorey and A. Wipf for discussions, and thanks M. Asorey for the invitation to visit the Department of Theoretical Physics of the Zaragoza University where the first version of this work is completed.
+O. T. Turgut thanks to G. dell Antonio, L. Dabrowski, G. Landi and A. Michelangeli for comments on this initial work and for an opportunity to present his ideas while he was visiting SISSA.
+O. T. Turgut thanks G. Landi for the kind invitation.
 The authors would like to thank to R. Brown for some clarifying remarks on his work.
-We thank L. Bombelli for pointing out some typos and spelling errors.
+The authors thank L. Bombelli for pointing out some typos and spelling errors in the initial version.
+Having revisited this work, the third author, E. Ertugrul pointed out some errors in the initial version and then joined our team to correct these errors.
+We believe that this final version is free of previous errors and also has some new results on the chemical potential.

+The current revision is dedicated to Prof. Metin G\"urses, on the occasion of his 80th birthday and his new position as an emeritus faculty at Bilkent University.
+Prof. G\"urses has made significant contributions to the theory of gravitation as well as to mathematical physics and has been a great source of inspiration for the younger generation.
+He had a lasting impact on the theoretical physics community, we wish him many more years to enjoy theoretical physics.